vipulnaik/diet-exercise-health/events/2025/2025-01-18-right-little-toe-stub.md

   all sides between the rectangular hull of my feet and other objects, and when at rest or moving very slowly, at least 1 inch.
-The "rectangular hull" aspect is important and in particular means that any immpact to my toes will be felt by my biggest and strongest toes first.
+The "rectangular hull" aspect is important and in particular means that any impact to my toes will be felt by my biggest and strongest toes first.

 * As an illustration of the above, let's say I want to stand in front